 - Concerns about Sharing Code on GitHub: User

-expressed hesitation about sharing their code on GitHub due to potential privacy issues.
+@rtyaxexpressed hesitation about sharing their code on GitHub due to potential privacy issues.
 They, however, considered creating a new GitHub account to sidestep this concern. - EQ Bench and Subjectivity in Emotion Evaluation:

-agreed that emotional intelligence measurementâs inherent subjectivity is a challenge, but still believes the EQ Bench can effectively discriminate between different responses. - Questions about Mixtralâs Performance:
+@_jp1_pointed out that the EQ Bench could be influenced by subjectivity in emotions assessment and suggested conducting a comparative study of expert evaluations.@calytrixagreed that emotional intelligence measurementâs inherent subjectivity is a challenge, but still believes the EQ Bench can effectively discriminate between different responses. - Questions about Mixtralâs Performance:

-responded that they used the specified tokenisation and tested several models including: DiscoResearch/mixtral-7b-8expert, mattshumer/mistral-8x7b-chat, mistralai/Mixtral-8x7B-Instruct-v0.1, migtissera/Synthia-MoE-v3-Mixtral-8x7B.
+@_jp1_also questioned why Mixtralâs performance wasnât as high as expected.@calytrixresponded that they used the specified tokenisation and tested several models including: DiscoResearch/mixtral-7b-8expert, mattshumer/mistral-8x7b-chat, mistralai/Mixtral-8x7B-Instruct-v0.1, migtissera/Synthia-MoE-v3-Mixtral-8x7B.
 They hypothesized that having a base 7b model might limit certain types of cognition and expect this might also impact role playing & creative writing tasks. - Subjective Perceptions of Model Performance:

-remarked that despite the lower performance scores, in their subjective opinion, the Mixtral model seems âmuch smarterâ than other 7B models.
+@technotechremarked that despite the lower performance scores, in their subjective opinion, the Mixtral model seems âmuch smarterâ than other 7B models.

 OpenAccess AI Collective (axolotl) Discord Summary